hauze-v/web-dev/mdn-css/styling-text/web-fonts/NOTES.md

   6. Then you need to copy the CSS declarations listed into your CSS as appropriate, to apply the custom fonts to your HTML.

   ## @font-face in more detail ##
+@font-face {
+  font-family: 'ciclefina';
+  src: url('fonts/cicle_fina-webfont.eot');
+  src: url('fonts/cicle_fina-webfont.eot?#iefix') format('embedded-opentype'),
+         url('fonts/cicle_fina-webfont.woff2') format('woff2'),
+         url('fonts/cicle_fina-webfont.woff') format('woff'),
+         url('fonts/cicle_fina-webfont.ttf') format('truetype'),
+         url('fonts/cicle_fina-webfont.svg#ciclefina') format('svg');
+  font-weight: normal;
+  font-style: normal;
+}

+Referring back to our example and the code that Fontsquirrel generated for you, we call this "bulletproof @font-face syntax", after a post by Paul Irish from early on when @font-face started to get popular.
+Let's walk through the code and see what it does:
+  * font-family: this line specifies the name you want to refer to the font as.
+You can put this as anything you like, as long as you use it consistently throughout your CSS.
+  * src: these lines specify the paths to the font files to be imported into your CSS (the url part), and the format of each font file (the format part).
+The latter part in each case is optional, but it is useful to declare it because it allows browsers to find a font they can use faster.
+  * font-weight/font-style: these lines specify what weight the font has, and whether it's italic or not.
+If you're importing multiple weights of the same font, you can specify what their weight/style is and then use different values of font-weight/font-style to choose between them, rather than having to call all the different members of the font family different names.

+## Variable fonts ##
+There is a newer font technology available in browsers called variable fonts - these are fonts that allow many different variations of a typeface to be incorportated into a single file, rather than having a separate font file for every width, weight, or style.